 1. Click on “Start a Sandbox Session” from the right hand side of the course dashboard or AWS Hands-On Lab.

-The Sandbox Lab option will be only available on the Certified Solutions Architect Associate to begin with.
-We will later add to all three AWS associate courses and on AWS Hands-On Labs.
+The Sandbox Lab option will be only available on the AWS Certified Cloud Practitioner AWS Certified Solutions Architect Associate and AWS Certified Developer Associate to begin with.
 As we grow the Sandbox environment out we will incorporate the Sandbox Labs into all remaining AWS courses.
 We appreciate your patience while we roll out this amazing feature!

 Confirm that you won’t do anything out of terms and conditions in the Sandbox...